 “Justice” in human societies is about the punishment handed down by the society’s sanctioned crime reduction processes.
 The punishment of an offender is a balm for the outrage caused to an offender’s victims – to encourage families of victims to resist the desire to take revenge into their own hands.
 The State exacts vengeance (in relative moderation) so that the direct victims do not.

-Along with that amenability to victims demand for blood, the State places a strong prohibition on, and threat of legal consequences if, victims and offenders so much as speak(ing) to each other.
-It is this dampening down on the potential for cycles of increasing, reciprocal & spreading violence is the greatest achievement of all crime reduction systems.
+Along with that amenability to victims’ demand for ‘blood’ or revenge, the State places a strong prohibition on, and threat of legal consequences if, victims and offenders so much seek each other out during the court process.
+This dampening down on the potential for cycles of increasing, reciprocal & spreading violence is the greatest achievement of all crime reduction systems.
 However, in my view, criminal justice is a misnomer and it is unchristian to consider punishments of breaches of law true “justice”.
 In my view, it is actually state-moderated retribution on behalf of all victims.
 (And everyone in society is a victims of crime one way and another and most struggle to forgive those who have violated and otherwise hurt them).

 But if “criminal justice” is a misnomer, it is a misnomer with a purpose.
 State-mediated retribution for law-breaking carries an important educative function: all should mind the Law.
 Part of this education is to convince everyone not just to avoid doing wrong but also that, if we one day choose to do wrong (and are caught), then it is “right” for us to be – and to submit to being – punished.
 People who believe they are wrong and deserving of punishment are more accepting, less angry and less intent of further wrecking havoc following a period of imprisonment.
-This is why our societies want us to believe that legal-judicial retribution has a certain transcendent rightness about it – hence the insistence on calling it “justice”.
+This is why our societies want us to internalise a belief in “justice” as being all about law and legal sanctions.

-God’s ‘vengeance’, in my view, includes God disciplining in love those who hurt us by allowing natural consequences – e.g. those who are careless or vicious to others will likely ‘reap what they sow’ in one form or another.
+God’s ‘vengeance’, in my view, includes God disciplining in love those who hurt us by allowing natural consequences.
+For example, people who are careless or vicious to others will likely ‘reap what they sow’ in one form or another.
 However, ultimately I believe, God’s ‘revenge’, ‘recompense’ or ‘retribution’ (which words have very hateful & violent meanings in human societies) will turn out to be His justification of us – see below.
 Given God’s abilities, Divine Justice can make state crime reduction systems seem petty, arbitrary and unfair, coddling some victims at the expense of the weaker scapegoats.
 (Most, if not all, violent criminals were violated and traumatised much as little children before they began, as hurt people do, to hurt other people).
-If instead, God’s justice is brought down to the level of human criminal justice – as Anselm did – we can easily fall victim to Atonement explanations of the Cross!!
-(In my view, this is another of the six key errors of Constantinian fundamentalism).

-In contrast to human justice which tries to resolve victim traumatisation and grief by afflicting the offender in like manner (as though two wrongs could make a right), Divine justice is about putting things to rights.
-In this sense Divine Justice is similar to (human) social justice.
-In my view, Divine justice is ultimately about His just-ification of all of us – which is to say His transformation of us, by which every victim (all of us) and every offender (all of us again) are transformed to have both “the power of an indestructible life” (no more a victims) and the ability to love selflessly (no more offenders).
-I intend to demonstrate this truth from Scripture later,
+In contrast to human justice which tries to resolve victim traumatisation and grief by afflicting the offender in like manner (as though two wrongs could make a right), Divine transformative justice is about healing, restoring and putting things properly to rights.
+Ultimately Divine justice is about His just-ification of all of us – which is to say His transformation of us, by which every victim (all of us) and every offender (all of us again) are transformed to have both “the power of an indestructible life” (no more a victim) and the ability to love selflessly (no more an offender).

-An important quality of God’s punishments are that He institutes them not for His own comfort (as though He had somehow been victimized or traumatised by His own creation!) but for the good of others, including both the hurt and the ones hurting others.
+An important quality of God’s punishments are that He institutes them not for His own comfort (as though He had somehow been victimized or traumatised by His own contingent creation!) but for the good of the human beings involved – both the hurting ones and the ones hurting.
 If it seems to unreasonable for Him to present warnings in Scripture in angry and graphic terms, consider the section about God’s wrath here.